Introducing Robbie Mullens - a 24 year old supermarket employee.

 Robbie takes out three shirts and give them to Roland.

-"Dress code is simple, Roland.
+"Dress code is simple.
 A company T-Shirt like the one I'm wearing and your name tag are the only mandatory requirements.
 I'll get you a name tag tomorrow.
 Footwear - sneakers or work boots. - No flip-flops or sandals.
-As you can see I prefer work boots myself.
+I prefer work boots myself.
 For pants - blue or black jeans.
 No holes.
 Black or khaki pants are acceptable too."

 "I don't think so.
 I'll see you at 8:30 tomorrow morning."